zellij-org/zellij-org.github.io/content/tutorials/web-client.md

 web_server_cert "/home/aram/.certs/localhost+3.pem"
 web_server_key "/home/aram/.certs/localhost+3-key.pem"
 ```

+## Read-only Tokens
+It's possible to create special "read-only" authentication tokens.
+When a user logs in with these tokens, they are not able to affect the session in any way - only to observe it.
+This can be useful for demonstrations, screencasts or teaching.
+We can create read-only tokens through the `share` plugin's token screen or from the CLI with: `zellij web --create-read-only-token`.

 ## Do you like Zellij? ❤️
 Me too.
 So much so that I spend 100% of my time developing and maintaining it and have no other income.